sourcegraph/learn/posts/How_to_troubleshoot_Java_StackOverflowError.md

 type: posts
 ---

 The StackOverflowError is one of the most common runtime errors one can encounter in Java.
-This error occurs when we haven’t provided the proper terminating condition to our recursive function that results in an infinite loop.<br>
+This error occurs when we haven’t provided the proper terminating condition to our recursive function that results in an infinite loop.

 When we call a method, a new stack frame is created on the call stack.
 This stack frame holds parameters of the called method, mostly the local variables and the return address of the method.
 The creation of these stack frames is iterative.
 During this process, if JVM runs out of space for the new stack frames, it throws a StackOverflowError.

 ## Reproducing the error